 To protect the data privacy of individuals in the EU, the GDPR mandates that all organizations controlling, holding, and/or processing personal data of people in the EU must:

-As a US company with clients in the US, EU, and beyond, Smith.ai is committed to complying with GDPR by May 25, 2018.
-Below is an overview of the steps we are taking to that end.
+As a US company who welcomes clients worldwide, including the U.S. and the European Union, Smith.ai has complied with GDPR since May 25, 2018.
+Below is an overview of the steps we have taken to become a GDPR compliant company.
 For any questions not addressed below, please contact us.

 Smith.ai has always taken data security and privacy rights seriously, and the Smith.ai team already has instituted many data protections, which are (non-exhaustively) enumerated in our Terms and Conditions, and which include: